uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 The development and application of Indigenous law should be regarded as one element of a broader holistic strategy to deal with the residential schools’ negative effects.

 There are diverse sources of Indigenous law that hold great insight for pursuing reconciliation.
-In 2012, the TRC partnered with the University of Victoria Faculty of Law’s Indigenous Law Clinic, and the Indigenous Bar Association, to develop a national research initiative, the “Accessing Justice and Reconciliation (ajr) Project.”
+In 2012, the TRC partnered with the University of Victoria Faculty of Law’s Indigenous Law Clinic, and the Indigenous Bar Association, to develop a national research initiative, the “Accessing Justice and Reconciliation (AJR) Project.”
-Working with seven community partners, the ajr project examined six different legal traditions across the country: Coast Salish (Snuneymuxw First Nation, Tsleil-Waututh Nation); Tsilhqot’in (Tsilhqot’in National Government); Northern Secwepemc (T’exelc Williams Lake Indian Band); Cree (Aseniwuche Winewak Nation); Chippewas of Nawash Unceded First Nation # 27); and Mi’kmaq (Mi’kmaq Legal Services Network, Eskasoni).
+Working with seven community partners, the AJR project examined six different legal traditions across the country: Coast Salish (Snuneymuxw First Nation, Tsleil-Waututh Nation); Tsilhqot’in (Tsilhqot’in National Government); Northern Secwepemc (T’exelc Williams Lake Indian Band); Cree (Aseniwuche Winewak Nation); Chippewas of Nawash Unceded First Nation # 27); and Mi’kmaq (Mi’kmaq Legal Services Network, Eskasoni).

-The ajr report concluded that many more Aboriginal communities across the country would benefit from recovering and revitalizing their laws.
+The AJR report concluded that many more Aboriginal communities across the country would benefit from recovering and revitalizing their laws.
 Doing so would enable First Nations, Inuit, and Métis communities to remedy community harms and resolve internal conflicts as well as external conflicts with governments more effectively.
 Professor Val Napoleon, the project’s academic lead, and Hadley Friedland, the project coordinator, said,

-We believe there is much hope that even the process of intentionally and seriously continuing … [this work] will contribute to a truly robust reconciliation in Canada… This work is vital for the future health and strength of Indigenous societies and has much to offer Canada as a whole… Legal traditions are not only prescriptive, they are descriptive.
+> We believe there is much hope that even the process of intentionally and seriously continuing … [this work] will contribute to a truly robust reconciliation in Canada… This work is vital for the future health and strength of Indigenous societies and has much to offer Canada as a whole… Legal traditions are not only prescriptive, they are descriptive.
 They ascribe meaning to human events, challenges and aspirations.
 They are intellectual resources that we use to frame and interpret information, to reason through and act upon current problems and projects, to work toward our greatest societal aspirations.
-Finding ways to support Indigenous communities to access, understand and apply their own legal principles today is not just about repairing the immense damages from colonialism.
+Finding ways to support Indigenous communities to access, understand and apply their own legal principles today is not just about repairing<!--x-->
+the immense damages from colonialism.
-As Chief Doug S.
-White III (Kwulasultun) puts it …
-“Indigenous law is the great project of Canada and it is the essential work of our time.
+As Chief Doug S. White III (Kwulasultun) puts it … “Indigenous law is the great project of Canada and it is the essential work of our time.
 It is not for the faint of heart, it is hard work.
 We need to create meaningful opportunities for Indigenous and non-Indigenous people to critically engage in this work because all our futures depend on it.”[^51]

 #### Call to Action:

 50. In keeping with the _United Nations Declaration on the Rights of Indigenous Peoples_, we call upon the federal government, in collaboration with Aboriginal organizations, to fund the establishment of Indigenous law institutes for the development, use, and understanding of Indigenous laws and access to justice in accordance with the unique cultures of Aboriginal peoples in Canada.

-Reconciliation and accountability
+### Reconciliation and accountability

-Victims of violence; holders of rights
+### Victims of violence; holders of rights

 Survivors are more than just victims of violence.
 They are also holders of Treaty, constitutional, and human rights.[^52]